- Location: Kansas

 It depends on what class license you hold.
 Also, much of what you may drive or transport has to do with the endorsements on your CDL.
 Here's a breakdown:

-- Class A CDL: Allows you to drive any combination of vehicles with a combined GVWR of more than 26,000 pounds, if the GVWR of the vehicle or vehicles being towed is in excess of 10,000 pounds
+- Class A CDL: Allows you to drive any combination of vehicles with a combined GVWR of 26,001 lbs. or more, if the GVWR of the vehicle or vehicles being towed is in excess of 10,000 lbs.

-- Class B CDL: Allows you to drive a single vehicle with a GVWR of 26,001 pounds or more or any such vehicle with a trailer with a GVWR of no more than 10,000 pounds
+- Class B CDL: Allows you to drive a single vehicle with a GVWR of 26,001 lbs. or more, or any such vehicle with a trailer with a GVWR of no more than 10,000 lbs.

-- Class C CDL: Allows you to drive any single vehicle, or combination of vehicles, that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers, including the driver, or is placarded for hazardous materials.
+- Class C CDL: Allows you to drive any single vehicle, or combination of vehicles, that does not meet the definition of Class A or Class B, but is either designed to transport 16 passengers or more, including the driver, or is placarded for hazardous materials.

 If you want to drive other types of commercial vehicles, you will be required to hold separate endorsements for the vehicle or cargo type.
 Here's a list of the vehicles and cargo that require endorsements, with the endorsement letter following each vehicle type: